Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 - Washington's games this year have gone over the total in five out of 10 opportunities (50%).

-- Washington is 3-3 against the spread and 4-2 overall in games when it scores more than 20.9 points.
+- When Washington records more than 20.9 points, it is 3-3 against the spread and 4-2 overall.

-- Washington is 1-2 against the spread and 2-1 overall when the team amasses over 401.8 yards.
+- When Washington amasses more than 401.8 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Football Team have turned the ball over six more times (15 total) than the Seahawks have forced a turnover (9) this season.